 Difficulties at School and While Playing Sports

-Sometimes parents don’t realize their child is experiencing blurry vision due to myopia until they receive a poor report card or do poorly on school tests.
+Sometimes parents don’t realize their child is experiencing myopia-related blurry vision until they notice a recurrence of poor grades on their report cards or tests.

-Trying to focus on faraway objects when they appear blurry often results in eyestrain.
-Yet many parents and teachers don’t realize that a child’s headaches, tired, burning or itchy eyes, blurry vision, and neck and shoulder pain may be caused by myopia.
+Trying to focus on faraway objects to see them with more clarity when they appear blurry often results in eyestrain.
+Yet many parents and teachers don’t realize that a child’s headaches, tired, burning, itchy eyes, blurry vision, neck and shoulder pain may be caused by myopia.

-Unfortunately, myopia isn’t only about difficulty seeing faraway objects.
-Moderate to severe myopia increases a child’s risk of developing serious eye conditions in the future.
+Myopia isn’t just about difficulty seeing faraway objects.
+Rapidly progressing myopia increases a child’s risk of developing serious eye conditions in the future.
 They include:

 - Retinal detachment